Azure-Samples/blockchain/blockchain-workbench/scripts/upgrade/readme.md

 ![](./media/upgrade-3.png)

-You will be provided with a link and a code to Authenticate to Azure.
+You maybe asked to authenticate if you're not currently authenticated.
+In this case, you will be provided with a link and a code to Authenticate to Azure.
 Click on the link and copy the code

 ![](./media/upgrade-4.png)
 ![](./media/upgrade-5.png)